amazeedaizee/NeedyGirlCMDTerminal/README.md

 This repo actually contains the source code for two programs in one:

-- A BepInEx mod where the game acts as a server, accepting basic commands from a client as a way to control the game.
+- A BepInEx mod where the game acts as a server, accepting basic commands from one connected client as a way to control the game.
 - A program where it acts as a client to the mod above; it sends these commands to the game executed from the command line.

 Both of these communicate through localhost `127.0.0.1` on port 55770.